Pelles C forum

 2) What is your setting for "Options" -> "Source editor" -> "Default encoding, source files" ?

-Quote from: John Z on Yesterday at 12:46:25 PMPerhaps a future enhancement could report the byte position of the 1st offending character so it would be easier to locate and correct.
+Quote from: John Z on March 30, 2026, 12:46:25 PMPerhaps a future enhancement could report the byte position of the 1st offending character so it would be easier to locate and correct.

 Properly formed text files should always load.
 Malformed text files should be uncommon enough that my time is better spent on more important tasks.